 You don't need to have professional qualifications or previous experience in teaching to be a course leader in U3A.
-If you have a passion for anything, chances are that among our 5,000+ members there are others who would like to hear about it.
+If you have a passion for anything, chances are that among our more than 4,000+ members there are others who would like to hear about it.
 You should however have a sufficient degree of knowledge or experience in the subject matter to be able to engage and maintain members' interest for the duration of your course.
 A course or activity can be any length, from just a few sessions over several weeks to a full year.
 Some are held monthly rather than weekly.
 The length and timing can fit in with your other activities and venue availability.
 Generally speaking, you will need to be a U3A member to run a course.

 Ideas for courses and activities